 We follow the Eduqas specification, which consists of:

 - Latin Literature: students read two Latin texts and answer questions about them in English.
-Recent texts have included the story of Boudica and Ovid’s account of the mythological flood.
+Recent texts have included the story of Emperor Nero and a mixture of literary and visual sources studying love and marriage in the ancient world.

 Co-curricular, Enrichment, Extension and Support

 Classics Club meets every week, allowing students the opportunity to explore Greek and Roman myths and to engage in creative activities based around gods, heroes and monsters.
 Students in Year 10 and above have the opportunity to learn Ancient Greek.
-Students can become involved in the ‘Minimus’ programme, teaching beginners’ Latin to pupils in the Junior School.
-Students have access to our in-house web site that provides a digital platform for revising vocabulary and Latin set texts.
+Students can become involved in the ‘Minimus’ programme, teaching beginners Latin to students in the Junior School.
 We also run vocabulary clinics when there is demand.